Long before Marie Kondo had us questioning what sparks joy, I came to the conclusion I have too much stuff.

 You need less stuff and better use of your space.

-So I set out to rid myself of meaningless STUFF, to get out from under the weight of having so much but not knowing what to do with it.
+I didn’t think about joy at the time or which items spark it.
+I just felt like I had to rid myself of meaningless STUFF, to get out from under the weight of having so much but not knowing what to do with it.

 What kind of stuff?